psrc/itm-tutorial-python/index.md

 * [Merging Data](./04-merging-data)
 * [Moving to Scripts](./09-moving-to-scripts)

-<strong>Data<.strong> for this project can be downloaded from this repository at [http://psrc.github.io/itm-tutorial-python/data.zip](http://psrc.github.io/itm-tutorial-python/data.zip).
+**Data** for this project can be downloaded from this repository at [http://psrc.github.io/itm-tutorial-python/data.zip](http://psrc.github.io/itm-tutorial-python/data.zip).

 <p>